 Choosing colors can be hard, Adobe Color is an extremely helpful resource, the color wheel picker will even give you a hex number that you can enter straight in to the Biteable color picker.

 Choose your music.
 Music is an underrated but extremely effective part of any video.
-Biteable has a library of high-quality tracks to use for free, but sometimes you need music that’s quite specific or unusual, and there are a number of places you can get it.
-One of our favourites is Audio Jungle.
+Biteable has a library of high-quality tracks to use for free, but sometimes you need music that’s quite specific or unusual, and there are a number of places you can get royalty-free music online.

 Render your video.
 Now just hit the ‘Build My Preview’ button (or ‘Rebuild Video’ button if you’ve made changes), sit back and wait for Biteable to create your video.
 You’ll end up with a HD video that’ll be great for projecting on to big screens, putting on your website or uploading to social media.
 One word of warning though, you might have so much fun you’ll get totally addicted, so be careful.